 |ll Non-Mining||3||NORMAL protection where gasses, dust or vapour mixtures are NOT likely to occur & if they do only for a short time.||2 (gasses)

-Temperatures can have a major effect within explosive environments and extreme caution should be implemented.
+Temperatures can have a major effect within explosive environments therefore extreme caution should be implemented.
 The table below shows the temperature at which a gaseous mixture will ignite spontaneously without a further ignition source.
+Consequently you should always be aware of temperatures in your work environment.

 |TEMPERATURE CLASSES||MAXIMUM SURFACE TEMPERATURE||IGNITION TEMPERATURE RANGE OF MIXTURES|